Tin0712/tin-node-client/README.md

 # tin-node-client

-A Node.js SDK for the open source [jambonz](docs.jambonz.org) CPaaS platform.
-Node.js applications can use this library to respond to [jambonz webhooks](https://docs.jambonz.org/jambonz/) and to make [REST API calls](https://docs.jambonz.org/rest/) to a jambonz platform.
+A Node.js SDK for the open source CPaaS platform.
+Node.js applications can use this library to respond to [webhooks] and to make [REST API calls] to a sbc platform.

-> Note: One suggested way to get up and running with this Node SDK is to use the `npx create-jambonz-app` command, which will scaffold out a jambonz application for you using this SDK.
+> Note: One suggested way to get up and running with this Node SDK is to use the `npx create-tin-app` command, which will scaffold out a application for you using this SDK.

 ### Webooks
 To respond to webhooks, you will need a lightweight http server.
 An example is shown below using [express](expressjs.com).
 ```
-const {WebhookResponse} = require('@jambonz/node-client');
+const {WebhookResponse} = require('tin-node-client');
 const express = require('express');
 const app = express();

 app.use(express.json());

 app.post('/my-app', (req, res) => {
-  const jambonz = new WebhookResponse();
+  const app = new WebhookResponse();
-  jambonz
+  app
     .pause({length: 1.5})
     .say({
       text: 'Good morning.
 This is a simple test of text to speech functionality.
 That is all.
 Goodbye',